-Since 1993, the Gut Foundation, (formerly the Bowel and Liver Trust,) has helped improve the gastrointestinal health of the people of New Zealand by promoting research and education of liver and digestive disease disorders.
+Since 1993, the Gut Foundation, (formerly the Bowel and Liver Trust,) has helped improve the gut health of the people of New Zealand by promoting research and education of gut diseases and disorders.
 Many of these people that the Gut Foundation have advocated for are your friends and neighbours.
 Gut health is not something we like to speak about but it is the silent killer that is ever present in our community.

 - The first capsule endoscopy equipment in the South Island.
 This equipment has now been used to diagnose small intestinal disorders in over 500 patients from around the South Island

-- Computer equipment and salary to support the Familial Bowel Cancer Registry to help prevent colorectal cancer.
+- Computer equipment and salary to support the Familial Bowel Cancer Registry to aid screening and help prevent colorectal cancer.

 - Television, computer and data projector to promote education to patient groups including patients with hepatitis B and C, inflammatory bowel disease.
 Coeliac disease and colorectal cancer.